Redislabs-Solution-Architects/securities_portfolio_data_model/README.md

 ![trading drawio](https://user-images.githubusercontent.com/26322220/188598080-7bdf315f-09f5-4b5c-85c6-54a3b80865ee.png)

+### Tracking stock prices

-#### Create Time series key for tracking price for a security
+Above consumer will create Time series key for tracking price for a security:

     TS.CREATE price_history_ts:RDBBANK ticker rdbbank DUPLICATE_POLICY LAST

-#### Adding pricing information for a security
+The consumer will update the pricing info in the timeseries db whenever it arrives:

     TS.ADD price_history_ts:RDBBANK 1352332800 635.5

 Now, since the RedisTimeSeries database contains all the pricing data for a particular security, we can write some RedisTimeSeries queries to get the pricing trend, current price, aggregation of the price overtime.
 We can also use downsampling feature to get the trend by days, weeks, months, years etc.

-#### Some common timeseries operations
-Get latest price for a ticker
+#### Get latest price for a ticker

     TS.GET price_history_ts:RDBBANK

-Get the price info between two dates/times for a ticker
+#### Get the price info between two dates/times for a ticker

     TS.RANGE price_history_ts:RDBBANK 1352332800 1392602800

-Create rule for daily average price for a particular security
+#### Create rule for daily average price for a particular security

     TS.CREATERULE price_history_ts:RDBBANK price_history_ts:RDBBANK_AGGR AGGREGATION avg 86400000